Erika Jayne On Stage - Theatre Credits, Bio and Tickets

-Born Erika Nay Chahoy on July 10, 1971 in Atlanta, Georgia, Erika Jayne is a singer, actress and reality television star.
-She is perhaps best known for appearing on Bravo’s “The Real Housewives of Beverly Hills” and as a recording artist in the dance music genre, topping the US Billboard Dance Club charts nine times.
+Born Erika Nay Chahoy on July 10, 1971 in Atlanta, Georgia, Erika Jayne is a singer, actress, and reality television star.
+She is known for appearing on Bravo’s The Real Housewives of Beverly Hills and as a recording artist in the dance music genre, topping the US Billboard Dance Club charts nine times.

-In television and film, she has appeared in “Law & Order” (1990 and 1991), “Alchemy” (1995), “Lowball” (1996), “High Incident” (1997), “Sharknado: The 4th Awakens” (2016), as Farrah Dubose on CBS soap opera “The Young and the Restless” (2016-18), and “Hit the Floor” (2018).
+In television and film, she has appeared in Law & Order (1990 and 1991), Alchemy (1995), Lowball (1996), High Incident (1997), Sharknado: The 4th Awakens (2016), as Farrah Dubose on CBS soap opera The Young and the Restless (2016-18), and Hit the Floor (2018).

-Her big break in the music industry came in 2007 when her first single “Roller Coaster” hit the top spot of the US Billboard Dance Club charts.
-She released her debut album “Pretty Mess” in August 2009.
-Alongside “Roller Coaster,” her #1 Dance Club chart hits also include “Stars,” “Give You Everything,” “Pretty Mess,” “One Hot Pleasure,” “Party People (Ignite the World),” “Painkillr,” “Crazy,” and “How Many F*cks”.
-Other notable songs include “Get It Tonight” (featuring Flo Rida) and “Xxpensive”.
-She embarked on “The Pretty Mess Tour” across the United Stated in the fall of 2018.
+Her big break in the music industry came in 2007 when her first single, “Roller Coaster,” hit the top spot of the US Billboard Dance Club charts.
+She released her debut album, Pretty Mess, in August 2009.
+Alongside “Roller Coaster,” her #1 Dance Club chart hits also include Stars,” “Give You Everything,” “Pretty Mess,” “One Hot Pleasure,” “Party People (Ignite the World),” “Painkillr,” “Crazy,” and “How Many F*cks”.
+Other notable songs include “Get It Tonight” (featuring Flo Rida) and “Xxpensive.”
+She embarked on The Pretty Mess Tour across the United States in the fall of 2018.

-She shot to reality TV superstardom after becoming a main cast member on Bravo’s “The Real Housewives of Beverly Hills” in 2015.
-Since then, she has also appeared as a contestant on ABC’s “Dancing with the Stars” in 2017 and “Lip Sync Battle” in 2018, among countless other reality television specials.
-She has also hosted “American Music Awards Red Carpet Live” in 2017 and 2018 and “Billboard Music Awards Red Carpet Live” in 2018.
+She became a reality TV star as a main cast member on Bravo’s The Real Housewives of Beverly Hills beginning in 2015.
+Since then, she has also appeared as a contestant on ABC’s Dancing with the Stars in 2017 and Lip Sync Battle in 2018, among many other reality television specials.
+She has also hosted American Music Awards Red Carpet Live in 2017 and 2018 and Billboard Music Awards Red Carpet Live in 2018.